 Commissions & Premières

-Alexander Goehr, composer and teacher, was born in Berlin on 10 August 1932, son of the conductor Walter Goehr, and was brought to England in 1933.
-He studied with Richard Hall at the Royal Manchester College of Music (where together with Harrison Birtwistle, Peter Maxwell Davies and John Ogdon he formed the New Music Manchester Group) and with Olivier Messiaen and Yvonne Loriod in Paris.
-In the early 1960’s he worked for the BBC and formed the Music Theatre Ensemble, the first ensemble devoted to what has become an established musical form.
-From the late 1960’s onwards he taught at the New England Conservatory Boston, Yale, Leeds and in 1975 was appointed to the chair of the University of Cambridge, where he remains Emeritus Professor.
+Alexander Goehr – composer, teacher, and son of Walter Goehr the conductor – was born in Berlin in 1932, and raised in England.
+He studied with Richard Hall at the Royal Manchester College of Music (where together with Harrison Birtwistle, Peter Maxwell Davies and John Ogdon he formed the New Music Manchester Group), and with Olivier Messiaen and Yvonne Loriod in Paris.
+From the late 1960s onwards, he taught at the New England Conservatory Boston, Yale and Leeds, and in 1975 was appointed to the chair at University of Cambridge, where he remains Emeritus Professor.
 He has also taught in China and has twice been Composer-in-Residence at Tanglewood.

 Alexander Goehr is an honorary member of the American Academy of Arts and Letters, a former Churchill Fellow, and in 1997 gave the BBC Reith Lecture.
-He is an Emeritus Professor at Cambridge University, and his manuscript archive is curated by the Berlin Akademie der Künste.
-Much of Goehr’s music is available on the NMC label, including Colossos or Panic, Little Symphony and The Deluge, and a portrait disc of his orchestral music has been released by Naxos.
+His manuscript archive is curated by the Berlin Akademie der Künste.
+Much of Goehr’s music is available on the NMC label, and a portrait disc of his orchestral music has been released by Naxos.
 Collections of his writings can be found in ‘Finding the Key’ (Faber & Faber 1998), and in ‘Fings ain’t wot they used t’be’ (Berlin Akademie der Künste and Wolke-Archive 2012).

 The Master Said